 WHERE IT BEGAN - THE STORY BEHIND A POT OF COURAGE

-We like to call ourselves “Women of the World” (WoW)… bringing our unique WoW factor to our café customers, dinner tables, markets, events, and cooking classes.
+We like to call ourselves “Women of the World” (WoW)… bringing our unique WoW factor to our café, dinner tables, events, and cooking classes.

 The whole A Pot of Courage (APOC) idea came about while a team of Ballarat-based women from 14 different cultures were about to launch their book “It Take Courage – sharing secret recipes and stories from our homelands”.
 That was mid-2018.
 I was working at Women’s Health Grampians as the Intercultural Engagement Advisor, and had the privilege of running full-day sessions with these remarkable women each week.
 I looked forward to every Thursday, where we shared stories, knowledge and lived experiences, while learning more about a range of topics including respectful relationships, women’s health, literacy and numeracy skills, and change-making.
 A highlight of each Thursday was lunchtime – I’m not going to lie!
 The most enticing aromas, colours and flavours, all laid out for us to enjoy.
 We shared secret recipes and stories from our homelands, and often hosted guests.
 While discussing “barriers”, the frustrating experiences of trying to find employment and create financial freedom came up…time and time again.
 For many of the women in the room, there had been multiple job applications, very few responses, and almost zero interviews.
 Women who had years of experience working in hospitality in their homelands, or had grown up cooking for large numbers of people, women itching to work, and women who could cook dishes that no-one else in this region could offer.